 Always Carry Your IDP With You

 An International Driver’s Permit, informally known as an international driver’s license, is a translation of your foreign license.
 You need to take it with you when driving abroad since it’s usually one of the must-haves for car rentals.
-There are very few requirements for an international driver’s permit for Saudi Arabia, so make sure to get yours now.
+There are very few requirements for an international driving permit in Saudi Arabia, so make sure to get yours now.

 Before applying to get your copy, you may want to know more information about an international driver’s permit for Saudi Arabia.
-The International Driver’s Association issues IDPs that are translated into twelve languages and are accepted in over 150 countries.
+We at the International Drivers Association issue IDPs that are translated into twelve languages and are accepted in over 150 countries.
 Do note that these permits must be issued from your home country; thus, you cannot get an international driving license from Saudi Arabia.

 If you’ve arrived in the kingdom without an IDP, you don’t have to worry about being unable to drive.
 You may apply for your international driving license online in Saudi Arabia.
 The application process doesn’t have to be in person, making it easier for applicants.
-Just be sure to provide your complete address to get your international driver’s license for Saudi Arabia quickly.
+Just be sure to provide your complete address to get your international driving permit for Saudi Arabia quickly.

 Suppose you lost your IDP; this still isn’t a problem since you can still order a replacement.
 If you got your copy from IDA, contact customer service, and provide your name and IDP number.
-Don’t forget to give your current address, so you could directly receive your new international driver’s permit in Saudi Arabia.
-Zip codes should also be supplied for more efficient shipping.
+Don’t forget to give your current address, so you could directly receive your new international driving permit in Saudi Arabia.
+Zipcodes should also be supplied for more efficient shipping.

 Drink Driving is Illegal